IMujagic/sql-to-sharp/README.md

 - `--conn-string` Specifies the target database connection string
 - `--output-dir` Path to the directory where the classes will be generated
 - `--namespace` Namespace under which the classes will be generated
+- `--ignore` Optional argument that gives option to ignore specific tables

 ### Installation